JaggerD7932/github-tutorial/README.md

 While this is useful, we might want to delete our changes in our own directories as well.
 To do this, we use a similar command, `git reset --hard HEAD~1`.
 > To make sure this command works, we can try using `git status`, only to see that we have no changes.

+There is but one command more powerful than this one...
+One that can remove even a pushed commit from a repo...
+This command... is `git push -f origin <last known good commit:branch name>`
+*Use its power wisely, for it can corrupt any repos used by more than one mere mortal...*